sjhoeksma/docs4it/_framework/03-03-performance.md

 ---

 {{ page.introduction }}
-Cloud services offer the potential for organizations to rapidly experiment with new means of process automation and optimization.
-Leveraging this potential requires new skills and processes to define cloud-centric Key Performance Indicators (KPIs) and create processes to ensure cloud consumption is mapped to business outcomes.
+Services offer the potential for organizations to rapidly experiment with new means of process automation and optimization.
+Leveraging this potential requires new skills and processes to define [Key PerformanceIndicators](/kpi/) (KPIs) and create processes to ensure consumption is mapped to business outcomes.